dotnet/runtime/docs/project/linux-build-methodology.md

   We build using header files for runtime dependencies, including openssl, icu, and the Linux kernel, that are taken from the target distribution.
 The actual implementation of the shared libraries will be dynamically loaded (not dynamically linked), and do not contribute to the shipping product.
 The header files could be patched after creating the sysroot if needed.

-We believe that vulnerabilities are far more likely to occur in the code that is dynamically linked/loaded, for example in glibc, which would be naturally patched by users in their environments.
+We've reduced the amount of code we statically link to minimize the risk of vulnerabilities in our shipped code.
+We believe this will result in most vulnerabilities being naturally patched by users in their environment, when they take updates to dynamically linked dependencies such as glibc.

 ## Docker image composition